julienbardi/homelab/README.md

 4. Apply required kernel networking settings (rp_filter, ARP behavior)
 5. Apply firewall rules with explicit interface separation This order ensures reliable access during setup and prevents silent connectivity failures caused by asymmetric routing or incomplete firewall rules.

+### 1. Establish initial SSH access and internet connectivity
+UGOS manages its own firewall and does not allow SSH on custom ports by default.
+To establish connectivity during first setup, SSH must be explicitly allowed.

 On the NAS:
 ```